 The unsurprising thing is that the Supreme Court had to actually tell the AAG that it isn't permissible to bar a journalist from tweeting, despite the fact that they have unequivocally upheld press freedom and freedom of expression several times in the past —

 Indian Express Newspapers v Union of India (1986): “In today's free world freedom of press is the heart of social and political intercourse.”

 S Rangarajan Etc vs P Jagjivan Ram (1989): “The State cannot plead its inability to handle the hostile audience problem.
 It is its obligatory duty to prevent it and protect the freedom of expression.”

 Manohar Lal Sharma v Union of India aka the Pegasus case (2021): “It is undeniable that surveillance and the knowledge that one is under the threat of being spied on can affect the way an individual decides to exercise his or her rights.
 Such a scenario might result in self censorship.
-This is of particular concern when it relates to Such chilling effect on the freedom of speech is an assault on the , which may undermine the ability of the press to provide accurate and reliable information." (emphasis added)
+This is of particular concern when it relates to the freedom of the press, which is an important pillar of democracy.
+Such chilling effect on the freedom of speech is an assault on the vital public watchdog role of the press, which may undermine the ability of the press to provide accurate and reliable information." (emphasis added)

 The Supreme Court — in fact Justice Chandrachud himself — even granted bail to Republic TV news anchor Arnab Goswami in 2020, in an abetment to suicide case, stating that all the courts of the country from the district magistrates to the apex court, have a duty to ensure that criminal law does not become a “selective weapon for harassment of citizens.”